Philip H. Corboy Law Center Photograph

 Call for Papers

 The paper workshops will be modeled after the Privacy Law Scholars Conference.
 Each paper will be assigned a discussant, who will introduce the paper and provide comments.
 This will be followed by comments from the audience.
 The conference only provides an opportunity to workshop the papers; the conference will not publish papers or other proceedings.
+We expect accepted authors to attend the entire conference and read at least one paper for each scheduled session.

 Submission and Registration Instructions